Years 5/6 - Our Spring 2020 Big Picture question:

 Whose world do we live in?

 Welcome to Years 5 and 6!
-Our class names are Robins (Y5), Woodpeckers (Y5), Owls (Y6) and Magpies (Y6).
+Our class names are Herons (Y5), Swans (Y5), Owls (Y6) and Hawks (Y6).
 Our learning always starts with a big question.
 We are planning some interesting memorable experiences and we will conclude our term with an opportunity to share our learning with an audience.

 Spring is our 'Explore' term.
 Geographical knowledge and understanding is our starting point, and other subjects link to our theme wherever possible.
 Our Knowledge Organisers provide specific curriculum content and vocabulary that will be learned by children.